Best Practice: Salesforce and Pardot campaign setup

 The reason for using campaigns in Pardot and Salesforce is two-fold:

-1—Campaigns give visibility to marketing’s overall influence on sales through revenue attribution tracking of marketing efforts.
+2ā€”Campaigns give visibility to marketing’s overall influence on sales through revenue attribution tracking of marketing efforts.
 Revenue attribution of marketing efforts is accomplished through reporting on campaign influence on revenue.
 That is, to see which campaigns impacted or influenced ‘closed/won’ opportunities and became a sale.

 Initial campaign configuration

 Before you can create any Pardot/Salesforce campaign, the Pardot/Salesforce connector must not be paused, with data freely able to flow between the two applications.
-Once that’s done, here are the recommended steps to take for campaign configuration.
+Once thatā€™s done, here are the recommended steps to take for campaign configuration.

 Pardot campaign set up

-Decide which Salesforce campaign record types you want to connect to Pardot campaigns.
-To keep only relevant prospects coming in to Pardot, it’s best to limit the number of campaign types that sync to Pardot.
-We often create a campaign type called Pardot or Marketing so that it is very clear to a Salesforce user that this campaign type syncs with Pardot.
+If you wish to make only relevant campaigns available to Pardot, itā€™s best to limit the number of campaign record types that sync to Pardot.
+In this case we often create a campaign record type called ‘Pardot’ or ‘Marketing’ so that it is very clear to a Salesforce user that this campaign type syncs with Pardot.

 Create the campaigns in Salesforce that you want to sync with Pardot, this includes the campaigns that come out-of-the-box with Pardot, such as Newsletter and Website Tracking.